 In tandem with baking soda and/or baking powder, buttermilk can act as a no-yeast leavening agent.
 It also a characteristic “tang” to the final product while adding very little fat to the recipe.

 - Chocolate Cupcakes

 - Buttermilk is also great for helping to tenderize meat before cooking.
 Both Chicken Fried Steak and fried chicken tastes DELICIOUS when soaked in a buttermilk mixture before frying.
 Add a tiny bit of sour cream to the mixture for added flavor!

 - Add 1/4 cup of it to your next batch of Avocado Ranch Dressing for an extra splash of flavor.

 Thanks for reading, friends!
 Grab your measuring cup and get going on your next recipe.
 Thank you so much for being here.
 Happy cooking and baking!

 How to Make Buttermilk

-- 1 tablespoon lemon juice or white vinegar
+- 1 tbsp lemon juice or white vinegar

 - 1 cup milk